GillytheGit/billistrations/blog.md

 keywords: Blog, Illustration, musings, amusing, rant, art, work, dogs
 ---

 Welcome to my blog.
 Here is a picture of me blogging.
-All my posts are listed to the right.
+Posts are listed below for your reading.
 This place isn't for you, it's for me so please go instagram youself.
 Take that as you will.
 Take a good photo of yourself.
 A real good photo.
 I don't have instagram.
 Maybe I should?
 What do you think?
+Oh wait I do have instagram, i don't know what I'm using it for yet.

 ![The image of a controller]({{ site.url }}/images/blog/bloggity.jpg)